Lorentz83/fractals3d/README.md

 Fractals3D
 ===========

-Fractals3D is a c++/qt4 project which generate 3 dimensional fractals.
+Fractals3D is a c++/qt4 project which generates 3 dimensional fractals.
 It applies the normal fractal math but, since it uses quaternions instead of complex numbers, it has the 3rd dimension to display (actually it would have a 4th dimension too, but it is discarded).